malavp1998/Splitwise_System_Design/README.md

 # Splitwise System Design:
 Fork of Detailed Designing of Splitwise System

-# Use Cases to be covered:
+# Use Cases to be covered in this repo:
 - User should be able to add expense
 - User should be able to enter the expense he paid for friends and the amount should be split amongst friends.
 - The Splitting of expense is of the following types: